The Digital Telephone Switchover and its Impact on Telecare Services

 Why the Need for a Digital Telephone Switchover?

 The way we communicate has changed dramatically over the last decade.
 Initially, the old BT network was designed to just carry voice calls.
-The birth of the internet brought extra demands on the network to the point where homes and businesses now require ever faster speeds, rendering current BT network woefully inefficient.
+The birth of the internet brought extra demands on the network to the point where homes and businesses now require ever faster speeds, rendering the current BT network woefully inefficient.
 Think of trying to make a Morris Minor perform like a Tesla Model S, it’s never going to happen, the result being a blown engine at best.

 Digital Telephone Switchover Work is Underway